cprieger/Mizu/pages/contact.md

 teaser: "Schedule an appointment"
 permalink: "/contact/"
 ---
-Please call and schedule an appointment today 470-6725 Or click the link below.
+Please call and schedule an appointment today 470-6725 or click the button below.

 Warning prices may vary based on client.